 The average age of diagnosis for cervical cancer is around 50, but cervical cancer can affect anyone.
 People who are most likely to get cervical cancer are those who have not had a pap test recently (within the past five years) or who otherwise do not access health care on a regular basis for various reasons.

 Almost all cervical cancer is caused by the sexually transmitted infection human papillomavirus virus (HPV).
-It’s estimated that 80% of women will have HPV at some point in their life.
-Like many other viruses such as the common cold or the flu, most of the time a healthy immune system will fight off this virus without issue.
-If the HPV infection persists, it can cause damage to the cells which can lead to cervical cancer.
-This usually happens slowly, over the course of 10 to 20 years.
+It’s estimated that 80 percent of women will have HPV at some point in their life.
+Like many other viruses such as the common cold or the flu, a healthy immune system will fight off this virus without issue most of the time.

 Women who are immunocompromised and women who smoke are at a greater risk for cervical cancer since their immune systems have a harder time getting rid of the HPV infection.

 There’s a lot that OBGYN providers can do before it even becomes cervical cancer.
 If providers see HPV or abnormal cells on a pap test, they can perform biopsies or minor procedures to remove the abnormal cells.